External Sub Agent

 - API Key: Static key attached as

-- OAuth 2.0 (Client Credentials): Automatic token retrieval with client ID/secret
+Authorization: Bearer <token> - OAuth 2.0 (Client Credentials): Automatic token retrieval with client ID/secret

 - Pre-issued Token: Direct token usage until expiry

-section in your config.yml
+Configure authentication with configuration.auth in your config.yml file.

 - API Key